 Science, Technology, Engineering, and Mathematics (STEM) Scholarships will be awarded to selected STEM-interested students who are socioeconomically disadvantaged, with priority given to those from underrepresented backgrounds, including first-generation students.
 Scholars are selected on the basis of their intellectual engagement, motivation, and potential for academic success in STEM fields.
 These scholarships eliminate the loan and work-study portions of the financial aid package for all four years, include a $500 annual book and supply allowance, and a one-time allowance of $1,000.00 to be used towards the purchase of a laptop and scientific software.
 STEM Scholars join KEEP Scholars in the intensive five-week KEEP summer experience, which includes two credit-bearing courses, cohort-building, and a $1,000 stipend.
 Costs for on-campus housing, meals, tuition, and stipend are all covered by the program for selected students.
-More details about eligibility and requirements for the scholarship are available on the STEM Scholars Program website.
-Link to site
+Learn more about about eligibility and requirements for the scholarship.

 The Kenyon College Need-Based Grant is made available by the College and is supported by endowments, gifts to Kenyon, and College operating funds.
 The amount of the grant is determined based on the need demonstrated on the student's financial aid applications.
 Grants are awarded on an annual basis and require a new financial aid application each year to determine eligibility.

 Some states provide need-based grants that may be incorporated into a Kenyon financial aid package.
 Eligibility is typically determined by completing the FAFSA according to deadlines established by each state.
 The Ohio College Opportunity Grant and Pennsylvania State Grant are two common need-based grant programs available to qualified residents in those states.